 1. Make an effort to talk to your child about his or her day and interests:

 Don’t be satisfied with one-word answers.
-Remember that you can build their relationship skills are deeply molded by your own behavior.
+Remember that you can build their relationship skills and that these are deeply molded by your own behavior.
 Often, parents have a lot on their plate and are happy to keep discussions brief, but children need practice in expressing themselves clearly and completely.
 What’s even more important, they need to develop trust and communication with their parental units.
 Make sure to point out when your child says something that is thoughtful or when he or she uses language skills appropriately.

 YOU WILL ALSO ENJOY: Life Without TV: More Discoveries on Week 2 of our Family Experiment